 const fn = weather.functions.get('get_current_weather')!

-const toolParams = message.tool_calls[0].function.arguments
+const toolArgs = message.tool_calls[0].function.arguments

-const toolResult = await fn(toolParams)
+const toolResult = await fn(toolArgs)

 console.log(JSON.stringify(toolResult, null, 2))